henriqueberalde/sudoku-resolver/README.md

 # sudoku-resolver
 > Vou escrever em inglês porque sou chique.

-Resolves easy sudokus, the ones that has always one blank space with only one number possibility.
+The application resolves easy sudokus, the ones that has always one blank space with a single number possibility.

 The purpose of the project is to study and put in practice TDD development method once the Sudoku game rules are very clear and defined.

 # Talking about the code

-The algorithm scrolls through all blank spaces, analyzing how many possible numbers each blanck space has.
+The algorithm scrolls through all blank spaces, analyzing how many possible numbers each blank space has.

-If, in case of only one number possibility was found, the application fills the blanck space.
-However, if more than one number  possibility is found, the application goes to next blanck space.
+In case of a single number possibility is found, the application fills the blank space.
+However, if more than one number possibility is found, the application goes to next blank space.

-The application does the single number possibility assessment until there is no blanck spaces.
+The application does the single number possibility assessment until there is no blank spaces.

 For while the unsolved sudoku needs to be seted by hard-code, as a two dimensions matriz int[9,9].
-Fill all blanck spaces with 0.
+Fill all blank spaces with 0.

 #### Example:
 ```